Arpit313/PepcodingFoundation/README.md

 # PepcodingFoundation
-This Repository have solutions of pepcoding level-1 questions.
+This Repository have solutions of pepcoding level-1 questions.</br>
-Go to the code folder and access the required code.
+Go to the code folder and access the required code.</br>
 The solutions are in Java.